BayashiPascal/GSet/README.md

 * get the size of set and cound the filtered data
 * empty a GSet with/without freeing its data
 * converting a GSet from/to an array
+* add data before the current position of an iterator

 ## Table Of Content